Asian shares decline, echoing broad slump on Wall Street

 Microsoft fell 3.7%.
 Google's parent company, Alphabet, fell 3.6% in regular trading and lost another 6% in after-hours trading after reporting results that fell short of analysts' estimates.

-More big technology companies are on deck to report earnings this week, including Facebook parent's company, Meta, on Wednesday, and Apple on Thursday.
+More big technology companies are on deck to report earnings this week, including Meta on Wednesday, and Apple on Thursday.

 Tesla slumped 12.2% over concerns that CEO Elon Musk will be distracted and less engaged in running the electric vehicle maker as he buys social media company Twitter, which fell 3.9%.